Skip to content

 }

-__heap_start and __heap_max are defined in hello.lds: __heap_start is the end of the data region (i.e., the end of the .bss section) while __heap_max is hard-coded to 0x80200000, just like the initial stack pointer is hard-coded to 0x80400000.
+__heap_start and __heap_end are defined in hello.lds: __heap_start is also the end of the data region (i.e., the end of the .bss section) while __heap_end is hard-coded to 0x80200000, just like the initial stack pointer is hard-coded to 0x80400000.

-The purpose here is to ensure that the heap and stack do not overlap when the heap grows up and the stack grows down, which spawns the concept of break pointer (i.e., the brk variable above pointing to the end of the heap).
+The goal here is to ensure that the heap and stack do not overlap when the heap grows up and the stack grows down, which spawns the concept of break pointer (i.e., the brk above pointing to the end of the heap).
 As long as the break pointer is lower than the stack pointer, the stack and the heap do not overlap.
-We simply assume that the stack pointer sp is never lower than 0x80200000 (i.e., stack size is never larger than 2MB) and the brk variable is never greater than 0x80200000.
+We simply assume that the stack pointer is never lower than 0x80200000 (i.e., the stack size is never larger than 2MB), and the brk variable never grows greater than 0x80200000.

 Malloc and free

-The initial heap size is 0 since brk is initialized as __heap_start and the heap region is defined as [brk, __heap_start).
-Say malloc(512) is the first time of invoking malloc.
+The initial heap size is 0 since brk is initialized as __heap_start, and the heap region is defined as [__heap_start, brk).
+Say malloc(512) is the first time invoking malloc().
 Three things will happen within malloc:

-2. With the return value of _sbrk, initialize some data structures in the 4KB region;
+2. With the return value of _sbrk(), initialize some data structures in the heap.

 Accomplishments